 The Weissenhofsiedlung in Stuttgart exemplifies the modernist vision of a promising future through rational design principles; photo by Marcel Strauss

-Geometric sans serifs have significantly shaped typography for decades, their design rooted in fundamental shapes like circles, squares, and triangles.
-These typefaces are cornerstones of modern graphic design, emerging during the early 20th century, a period marked by transformative shifts in art and design.
+Geometric sans-serif fonts have been prevalent in typography for many years.
+Their shapes are based on simple forms like circles, squares, and triangles.
+These typefaces are key elements of contemporary graphic design, which began in the early 1900s.
+This era saw significant shifts in art and design.

 1922, Erbar by Jakob Erbar